Pfc. Arthur Glen Mahone

 POWs were taken to truck to Manila.

 On October 10th, Arthur, with other prisoners, was marched to the Port Area of Manila.
 They were scheduled to board the Hokusen Maru, which was ready to sail, but part of the POW detachment had not arrived.
 The Japanese switched Arthur's detachment with another POW detachment so the ship could sail.
 Arthur's detachment was boarded onto the Arisan Maru the original ship of the second POW detachment.
-All of the 1800 POWs were packed into the ship's number two hold which was large enough for 400 men.
-The ship sailed and headed south toward Palawan Island.
-In a cove off the island, the ship hid from American planes.
+All of the nearly 1800 POWs were packed into the ship's number one hold which was large enough for 400 men.
+The ship sailed and headed south toward Palawan Island, where it dropped anchor in a cove off the island and hid from American planes.
 Within the first 48 hours, five POWs had died.

 that the situation in the hold was extremely

-bad, the Japanese opened the first hold, which
+bad, the Japanese opened the second hold, which

 was partially filled with coal, and moved 800